Applications for financial advice grants close on 31 May 2018.

 A confirmation letter dated 28 June 2017 is being sent to all participants who took part in the Subsidised share trading market.
 Under the market rules buyers are required to pay within 30 days of the date of this letter.
 All payments are due from buyers by 28 July 2017.

 Invoices are being sent to fishers in early July 2017.
 The Invoices will be issued from the Rural Assistance Authority (RAA).
 Please ensure that all payments are sent to the RAA.
-All payments are due by 28 July 2017 (within 30 days).
+Payment period has been extended to 22 September 2017 for payments due to RAA.

 Recipients Created Tax Invoices (RCTI) will also be issued by the RAA.
 Payments to sellers will be made within 45 days after the issue of the confirmation letter.
 Payment to sellers will be made by 14 August 2017.